Louis Nganioni

-Louis Nganioni (born 3 June 1995) is a French professional footballer who plays as a defender.
+Louis Nganioni (born 3 June 1995) is a French professional footballer who plays as a defender for Championnat National 3 club Pontarlier.

 Career

 Lyon

 Nganioni began his career with various local youth clubs before joining Lyon as a youth player in July 2010 and made his professional football debut with Lyon B in 2013.
 In three years with the reserve side he appeared in 52 matches scoring one goal.

 Following his return to Lyon at the beginning of the 2017–2018, Nganioni did not make an appearance for Lyon's first team.
 At the end of the season, on 30 May, he went on trial with New York Red Bulls.
 Following his release by Lyon on 1 July, he trialled with Scottish side Dundee F.C. and Austrian Bundesliga club Austria Wien.

 Utrecht (loan)

 On 9 July 2015, Nganioni was sent on loan to Eredivisie club FC Utrecht.
 On 8 August 2015 he made his debut for the club in a 3–2 loss to Feyenoord.
 In his one season with the Dutch side he made 12 appearances.